-It is the responsibility of the instructor and Department Head, or those delegated such responsibility, to report final grades to the Registrar in accordance with the regulations outlined here.
+It is the responsibility of the instructor and Department Head, or Dean in non-departmentalized college, or those delegated such responsibility by them, to report final grades to the Registrar in accordance with the regulations outlined here.
 Instructors will use prescribed grade descriptors or grade comments if required.